marcodelapierre/illumina-nf/README.md

   -profile zeus --slurm_account='pawsey0001'
 ```

-Finally, after selecting contigs of interest from the assembly, alignment with the reference sequences can be performed, by additionally providing the contig IDs via the flag `--contigs` (comma separated list), *e.g.*:
+Finally, after selecting contigs of interest from the assembly, alignment with the reference sequences can be performed, by additionally providing the contig IDs via the flag `--contigs` (case insensitive, comma separated list), *e.g.*:

 ```
 nextflow run marcodelapierre/illumina-nf \